chromaui/storybook-addon-pseudo-states/README.md

 ## Introduction

 This addon attempts to "force" your components' pseudo states.
 It rewrites all document stylesheets to add a class name selector to any rules that target a pseudo-class (`:hover`, `:focus`, etc.).
 The tool then allows you to toggle these class names on the story container (`#root`).
-Additionally, you can set the `pseudo` property on your story `args` to set a default value for each pseudo class.
+Additionally, you can set the `pseudo` property on your story `parameters` to set a default value for each pseudo class.
 This makes it possible to test such states with [Chromatic](https://www.chromatic.com/).

 ### Limitations